1337hackerboy/Image2Ascii/README.md

 ## FIRST

-Please edit `YOURUSERNAME` by your windows username Please edit `YOURIMAGE.PNG` by the name of your image
+Please edit `YOURUSERNAME` by your windows username and edit `YOURIMAGE.PNG` by the name of your image

 ## SECOND